Tarfaya Basin: Paleozoic source and Early Jurassic reservoir

 Onshore studies of outcrops associated with the rift zone have identified Silurian shales and Devonian limestones as potential sources for hydrocarbons.
 The Late Triassic and Early Jurassic red-brown conglomerates and sandstones have been identified as the potential reservoir.
 However, wells have not targeted these intervals due to current depths, there is a high probability that potential sources of hydrocarbons have matured past the point of oil and gas generation.

 Jurassic carbonate source and Early Cretaceous sandstone reservoirs

 Thick dolomites and carbonates deposited during the Jurassic contain relatively low total organic content, below 5%, have reached the proper maturity for gas generation.
 This gas has migrated into sandstone reservoirs of Aptian and Albian age.

 Cretaceous shale source and Paleogene turbidites and submarine fan reservoirs

 The Cenomanian-Turonian anoxic event in the mid Cretaceous deposited shales with an average organic content 6-10%, including samples that have reached over 15% organic content.
 On average, these shales have thicknesses of 22 meters.
 Overlying shales provide additional thickness for the source rocks of this system.
 The maturity levels for the shales range from immature to the main oil window.
 The petroleum generated from these shales has migrated to deep-water turbidites and submarine fans generated in the Paleogene.
-These reservoir sands range from 50–150 meters in thickness.
+These reservoir sands range from 50 to 150 meters in thickness.